Financing Your Studies

 At Leeds Beckett University, we set our postgraduate fees to reflect the mode of study (part-time or full-time) and your residency status (UK, EU, Channel Islands, Isle of Man, and International).
 Your fees will also depend on the course you have chosen.
 For the most up-to-date information on the cost of your course, please visit our online prospectus or contact our Fees Team at firstname.lastname@example.org.

 We recognise how difficult it can be to pay your fees in one lump sum.
-That's why, if your course lasts at least a full academic year and costs a minimum of £325 we offer instalment options of two or seven payments, subject to conditions.
+That's why, if your course lasts at least a full academic year and costs a minimum of £325 we offer instalment options of two, three or seven payments, subject to conditions.
+The three instalments option is new and is open only to those who have taken out the postgraduate loan, to coincide with your loan payments.
 Find out more on our student hub pages.

 Please note: instalment arrangements are not available if your fees are paid by a sponsor or employer.